dtudk/pythonsupport-page/docs/src/about.rst

 About
 =====

-The Python support function is an entity consisting of employeed students to aid and help other stundents if they have problems installing Python and/or resolving package problems.
+The Python support function is an entity consisting of employed students to aid and help other students if they have problems installing Python and/or resolving package problems.

 Since 2023, DTU will conduct its teaching of the first Mathematics course